ASSISTANT PUBLIC DEFENDER

 |Date Opened||11/17/2023 11:59:00 PM|

 |HR Analyst||Marie Figueroa Ocasio|

-The Maryland Office of the Public Defender (OPD) seeks experienced and zealous litigators to serve in locations throughout the State of Maryland.
-We are committed to building a culturally diverse staff and strongly encourage people historically underrepresented in the practice of law to apply.
+The Maryland Office of the Public Defender (OPD) seeks a zealous advocate to serve in its Decarceration Initiative in Baltimore City, Maryland.
+This is a grant-funded position that is expected to run for approximately two years from the start date.
+OPD is committed to building a culturally diverse staff and strongly encourages people historically underrepresented in the practice of law to apply.

 LOCATION OF POSITION